wetherall/ATOLL-1.0/README.md

 _An atoll ( /ˈæt.ɒl, -ɔːl, -oʊl, əˈtɒl, -ˈtɔːl, -ˈtoʊl/), sometimes known as a coral atoll, is a ring-shaped coral reef, including a coral rim that encircles a lagoon partially or completely.
 There may be coral islands or cays on the rim._

 The result of a foolish PCB-first case-second approach to a hotswap 40% mechanical keyboard.
-12.75u width with a split spacebar HHKB bottom row and an optional encoder in the top left.
+12.75u width with a split spacebar, HHKB bottom row, and an optional encoder in the top left.

 There's a hole in the middle.
 It serves no practical purpose.